lsst-sqre/sqr-081/index.rst

 Even if the code is not in a language or area relating to the job description, you can derive highly actionable information from it such as cleanliness of style, documentation style, architectural hygiene and best practices such lint and test.

-If the candidate has code on Github (increasingly common in these “Github is your username” days) this is ideal, as you can also asses peri-code interactions such as whether they are polite to people filing bug reports, or whether their velocity is good.
+If the candidate has code on Github (increasingly common in these “Github is your résumé” days) this is ideal, as you can also asses peri-code interactions such as whether they are polite to people filing bug reports, or whether their velocity is good.

 If the candidate does not have code publicly available that they can point you to, you can ask them to provide you with sample code.
 This is somewhat less information-rich than seeing their unedited activity, but is still remarkably useful: in our experience, people who write poor code don’t know they are writing poor code, and hence the code provided is flawed, despite the opportunity given to showcase their best work.